growthcharts/jamesdemo/README.md

 mimics the external client with a database with the children’s data.
 The **Server** menu allows setting one of three servers:

--   **JAMES**: the production server.
-This should always work, and is the default;
+- **JAMES**: the production server at
+  <https://james.groeidiagrammen.nl>.
+This should always work, and is
+  the default;
 - **localhost**: the local server.
 For development.
 Works only if you are running the app locally and if the relevant JAMES container is running locally under docker.

 Everything within the panel GROEIDIAGRAMMEN is produced by JAMES.
 The middle bar with **Groei** contains interactive controls managed by the